Enjoy Strasbourg

 You can find the Batorama pier near the Cathedral of Strasbourg.
 The boat trip is really worth it.
 It will offer you a condensed view of Strasbourg around the Grande Île - passing by the magnificent Lycée des Pontonniers with its Harry Potter school look - up to the European institutions.
 An audio-guide, translated in different languages, gives you very instructive comments on the city and its stories.

-The Neustadt (or German Quarter or Imperial Quarter) contrasts sharply with the Grande Île.
+The German Quarter or Imperial Quarter (also known as Neustadt) contrasts sharply with the Grande Île.
 Built from the 1880s until the First World War, it was intended to be a showcase for the German Empire after the annexation of Alsace.
 It also tripled the area of Strasbourg.

 The Place de la République includes the train station, the court, the Parc de l'Orangerie and the Avenue de la Forêt Noire.
 I find it the most symbolic.
 It's even more charming at springtime when its magnolias are in bloom.